 My experience of that type of client

 Prior to assessment I'd climbed all over the world from Winter Alpine, Patagonia, Northern Sweden, Antarctica and the Eden Valley!
-Those three items are all down to a lack of proper CLIENT experience.
+I really thought I was a Rock and Mountain God.
+What I had not done was prepare well outside of my comfort zone.
 This had led me into complete meltdown.
 I made some choices that to this day are quite beyond me.

 Real Clients are absolutely brilliant, whilst also being just plain scary at time.
 You are the leader/instructor - act like one.